jarusll/the-logs/index.md

 - [ ] look into org mode
 - [ ] fuck around github copilot

+I have made a Point class library for fun.
+That library can have some more functions if I had Angle class.
+I will be making the Angle class with the help of github copilot.
+Lets see how this goes.

 # 2022-03-31

 ### Plan for today